nativewind/nativewind/apps/website/docs/tailwind/flexbox/gap.md

 ## How it works

-React Native does not have support for gap within flexbox, however we can provide a simplistic polyfill via margins.
+React Native does not have support for gap within flexbox, however we can provide something similar via margins.
 This is not a complete replacement for gap and should be used with caution.
 You most likely also need to add widths and overflow-hidden to achieve your desired effect.

 ```tsx
 // With this code